Faculty of Arts and Humanities

 Call for Applications for 2025 DVC Research and Innovation Postgraduate Bursary (Arts and Humanities Faculty)

 The aim of the DVC: Research and Innovation Postgraduate Bursary is to promote postgraduate study, specifically at Honours and Masters level, at UWC.
-In the Faculty of Arts and Humanities, bursaries are offered in the follow fields:
+In the Faculty of Arts and Humanities, partial bursaries are offered in the follow fields:

 • African Language Studies